jagharskov/Clown-Tracker/README.md

 ## A simple python script for fetching and outputting viewer numbers from a twitch page in real time.
-Created in order to make it easier to analyze viewer number inconsistencies, without relying on on websites like _Twitchtracker_ or _Streamscharts_ that only poll viewer numbers every 10 minutes.
+Created in order to make it easier to analyze viewer number inconsistencies, without relying on on websites like _Twitchtracker_ or _Streamscharts_ that only poll viewer numbers every 10 to 20 minutes.

 <img width="2487" height="956" alt="image" src="https://github.com/user-attachments/assets/77062ccc-f292-44d1-8842-e8422ddae987" />